Japan–Libya relations: Economic exchange

-Although Libya was one of the richest countries in Africa, it was added to the list of countries eligible for ODA following the revision of the DAC list in December 2005, and technical cooperation was provided until the outbreak of the Libyan civil war in 2014.
-Since then, financial aid has been suspended, but from 2018 it has been decided to accept international students through the ABE Initiative.
+Although Libya was one of the richest countries in Africa, it was added to the list of countries eligible for ODA following the revision of the DAC list in December 2005, and technical cooperation was provided until 2014, when the unstable situation in Libya resulted to its suspension.
+Since 2018, it has been decided to accept international students through the ABE Initiative.
 Furthermore, since the civil war in 2011, assistance via international organizations has been provided continuously, except in 2014–2015.
 In 2018, economic recovery and food assistance was provided through the United Nations Development Program (US$2.41 million) and the United Nations World Food Program (US$800,000).

 In 2018, Libya's trade with Japan was 1.509 billion yen in exports and 3.537 billion yen in imports, which was a surplus for Japan.
 Partly due to the impact of economic sanctions resulting from the civil war, the scale of trade between the two countries is small compared to the size of their economies.

 Before the civil war, the Japan Oil, Gas and Metals National Corporation (JOGMEC) and Libya's national oil company NOC were implementing technical cooperation in the oil and natural gas field, but this is currently frozen.
 Five Japanese companies, including Nippon Oil, INPEX Holdings, and Petroleum Exploration, were negotiating to build an oil refinery in Libya, but these were also halted due to the civil war.